Everyone needs to travel to study, the issue is how far have you travelled and how does it affect your studies?

 Speak with your own voice

 One of the things that students often find when starting at university is that everything they read or hear sounds so much more interesting and better expressed than anything they feel they can write or say.
-This is even more of an issue if you are a student whose first language is not English and where you have to learn to express yourself clearly and academically in a second language.
+This is even harder if English is not your first language and you have to learn to express yourself clearly and academically in a second language.

-Now this lack of confidence, because that is essentially what it is, can lead a student into bad habits that can cause them unnecessary problems and even disciplinary issues.
+This lack of confidence can to bad habits that can cause unnecessary problems and even disciplinary issues.
 As we have already mentioned, studying at university is not just about gathering information, it is about understanding what you have read and being able to express your understanding clearly and in your own unique voice.

 Read our article 'Writing with authority and avoiding plagiarism'.